How to Write a Nonfiction Book: A Step-by-Step Guide for Authors

 Here you tell the story in chronological order.
 You start with the beginning, or the set-up act.
 You’re essentially setting the scene: introducing the protagonist and describing the event that sets the protagonist’s story in motion.
 The middle part, or the confrontation act, describes the protagonist’s journey and the obstacles and characters they encounter along the way.
 In this part, you may also introduce an antagonist.

-The antagonist doesn’t have to be an actual person but can be a major challenge instead: something like societal beliefs, for instance, or a process/thing that needs figuring out.
+The antagonist doesn’t have to be an actual person but can be a major challenge instead: something like societal beliefs, for instance, or a process/thing that needs to be figured out.
 Throughout the confrontation act, you’re building up the suspense.
 Then, finally, you come to the end part, or the resolution act.
 This is where the protagonist and antagonist face off: the climax that you’ve been building towards.
 After the climax, you tie up the loose ends and emphasize what you want your reader to take away from it all.

 Manipulating Time